adriangb/xpresso/docs/tutorial/param_constraints_and_metadata.md

 ```

 !!! tip "Tip"
-    The import `from XPresso.typing import Annotated` is just a convenience import.
+    The import `from Xpresso.typing import Annotated` is just a convenience import.
     All it does is import `Annotated` from `typing` if your Python version is >= 3.9 and [typing_extensions] otherwise.
     But if you are already using Python >= 3.9, you can just replace that with `from typing import Annotated`.